 That’s where it gets really quacky, as homeopaths explain that this works because water has memory.
 Say what?
 With each dilution, the preparation is vigorously shaken (referred to as succussion).
 Supposedly, this causes the water molecules to retain a memory of the substance.

 Hahnemann used a C-scale is used to denote the number of dilutions.
 He recommended 30C dilutions for most purposes, which works out to 1 part substance in 1060 parts of the solution.
 In case you’re interested, that’s one molecule of the original substance to a novemdecillion molecules of diluent, or:

-The role of government
+The role of regulators

 When it comes to all things health-related, it should be the government’s job to protect people from their own unawareness (or stupidity).
 “Remedies” that fly in the face of the fundamental principles of science do not belong in health care, particularly in government-funded foreign aid.

 I’m not against natural products in general.
 But homeopathy is pretty wacky, and many people have no idea about that aspect of it.
 Anyone suggesting that this snake oil can be used to prevent serious infectious diseases could use some good head-shaking, perhaps with some poop-memory-water.